Scaling intra-urban climate fluctuations: Results

 \subsection{Reconciling spatial decay models with observed probability distributions}

-Our universal scaling framework for climate variables reveals that, when appropriately rescaled by urban structure, the resulting probability distributions collapse onto a universal approximately Gaussian form (see Figure \ref{fig:2}c, Figure \ref{fig:3}c and SI Figure \ref{fig:SI_shapes}).
-However, while this probabilistic description effectively captures the statistical variability of temperature and pollution within cities, it does not provide spatial information about where these values occur.
-Traditional decay models — which relate urban-induced microclimate changes to the distance from the city centre \cite{Zhou2015,zhou2017relation,Yu2020} — could offer a simple spatial description that partly overcomes this problem but they yield PDFs that deviate from the observed Gaussian behaviour, following instead a $\rho(x) \propto 1/x$ form (see Figure \ref{fig:4}a and SI Section \ref{sec:stochastic_decay_model} for the mathematical derivations).
-Here we show that this discrepancy arises from the deterministic formulation, which overlooks the significant fluctuations around the average decay trend observed in empirical data (see Figure \ref{fig:4}b).
-Thus, we include an additive stochastic term in the deterministic decay function, i.e.
+Our results reveal that, when appropriately rescaled by urban structure, the probability distributions of climate variables collapse onto an approximately Gaussian form (see Fig.~\ref{fig:2} and Fig.~\ref{fig:3}).
+Yet, traditional radial decay models — which relate urban-induced microclimate changes to the distance from the city center \cite{Zhou2015,Yu2020} — yield PDFs that deviate from the observed Gaussian behavior (even when polycentric cities are disregarded, see Methods), following instead the form $\rho(y) \propto 1/y$ (see Fig.~\ref{fig:4}a and SI Section \ref{sec:stochastic_decay_model} for the mathematical derivations).
+Here, we show that this discrepancy arises from the deterministic formulation, which overlooks the substantial fluctuations around the mean decay trend observed in empirical data (see Fig.~\ref{fig:4}b).
+To show this, we extend the traditional deterministic decay function of urban-rural climate differences by adding an additive stochastic term, that is:

-where \(x_{A}\) is the central value at \(r=0\), \(\lambda\) controls the decay rate, and $N\big(0,\sigma_{r,\text{city}}^{2}\big)$ represents white noise with standard deviation $\sigma_{r,\text{city}}$, which prompts the PDFs to shift from non-Gaussian to Gaussian shapes (see Figure \ref{fig:4}a).
-To quantify the strength of the stochastic component ($\sigma_{r,\text{city}}$) in the data, we compute it as the standard deviation of all residuals obtained from the deterministic decay model applied to each city’s temperature and particulate matter concentrations.
-Figure \ref{fig:4}c shows the resulting distribution of city-level $\sigma_{r,\text{city}}$ values across all cities.
-The measured noise strength $\sigma_{r,\text{city}}$ falls within the regime necessary to recover the approximately Gaussian-shaped PDFs observed in the numerical simulations.
+where $r$ denotes the radial distance from the city center (see Methods for definitions), \(y_{A}\) is the climate central value at \(r=0\), \(\lambda_y\) controls the decay rate, and $N\big(0,{\sigma_{r,\text{city}}}^{2}\big)$ represents white noise with standard deviation ${\sigma_{r,\text{city}}}$ — which prompts the PDFs to shift from non-Gaussian to Gaussian shapes (see Fig.~\ref{fig:4}a).
+To quantify the strength of the stochastic component ${\sigma_{r,\text{city}}}$ in the data, we compute it as the standard deviation of the residuals — defined as the difference between the observed empirical values and the fitted deterministic decay profile (equation \eqref{eq:decay}) — for each city’s temperature and PM concentration fields (see Methods for details).
+Figure~\ref{fig:4}c shows the resulting distribution of city-level ${\sigma_{r,\text{city}}}$ values across all cities analyzed.